 - Respect your new eating habits and not urge you to eat foods that you don't want to eat.

 - Join a healthy-eating class or support group.

-- The Internet has many online forums and chat rooms for people who are trying to make changes in food choices.
+The Internet has many online forums and chat rooms for people who are trying to make changes in food choices.
 You can read and leave messages and chat online with others for support.